uvalib/monorepo/packages/markdown-assistant/README.md

 ### Format Markdown

-Format a markdown file using OpenAI API.
+Format a markdown file or all markdown files in a directory using OpenAI API.

 #### Command